dudeperf3ct/dudeperf3ct.github.io/sensei/charlie_munger.md

 Treat the two impostors failures and success the same.

 I always want to just put my head down and adjust.
 Feeling victimised is a counterproductive way to think as a human being.

+In short term, stock market is gambling machine, but in long-term it's a weighing machine. ~ Ben Graham

+You change your mind when the facts change.

+I like the long-term investors who figure out something is going to work over the long term.

 Stories
 ===========================